5 Safest Countries in South America

 Foreign Travel AdviceAlthough these places are known to be the safest countries in South America, there are still a few things to keep in mind before leaving for your trip.
 A little foreign travel advice while you plan your trip to South America.

 - Ensure you’re insured: Never ever leave home without being insured and knowing what your insurance covers you for.

-- Health and Vaccination checks: Make sure you are 100% up to scratch with your basic vaccinations + country specific vaccinations ie: yellow fever, Tetanus, Hepatitis A and B and Diphtheria pertussis
+- Health and Vaccination checks: Make sure you are 100% up to scratch with your basic vaccinations + country-specific vaccinations ie: yellow fever, Tetanus, Hepatitis A and B and Diphtheria pertussis

-- Always carry A map: this one might sound obvious, but even in the safest countries in South America, you can easily end up in the less tourist-friendly neighborhoods, so make sure to always bring a map with you and constantly check your location.
+- Always carry A map: this one might sound obvious, but even in the safest countries in South America, you can easily end up in the less tourist-friendly neighbourhoods, so make sure to always bring a map with you and constantly check your location.
 Remember phones do run out of battery too!

 - Be more careful during the nights: Instead of long walks (especially after visiting a few bars), we recommend taking a taxi and double-checking your bags and belongings.
 Safety at night is a problem all over the world.